 D. Service Plan not a Contract.

-The grant of authority contained in this Service Plan does not constitute the agreement or binding commitment of the District enforceable by third parties to undertake the activities described, or to undertake such activities exactly as described.
+The grant of authority contained in this Amended and Restated Service Plan does not constitute the agreement or binding commitment of the District enforceable by third parties to undertake the activities described, or to undertake such activities exactly as described.

 E. Land Use and Development Approvals.

-Approval of this Service Plan does not imply approval of the development of a specific area within the Project, nor does it imply approval of the number of residential units or the total site/floor area of commercial or industrial buildings identified in this Service Plan or any of the exhibits attached thereto.
+Approval of this Amended and Restated Service Plan does not imply approval of the development of a specific area within the projects, nor does it imply approval of the number of residential units or the total site/floor area of commercial or industrial buildings identified in this Amended and Restated Service Plan or any of the exhibits attached thereto.
 All such land use and development approvals shall be processed and obtained in accordance with applicable El Paso County rules, regulations and policies.

 XI.
 CONCLUSION

-It is submitted that this Service Plan for the District establishes that:
+It is submitted that this Amended and Restated Service Plan for the District establishes that:

-A. There is sufficient existing and projected need for organized service in the area to be serviced by the proposed District.
+A. There is sufficient existing and projected need for organized service in the area to be serviced by the District.

-B. The existing service in the area to be served by the proposed District is inadequate for present and projected needs.
+B. The existing service in the area to be served by the District is inadequate for present and projected needs.

-C. The proposed District is capable of providing economical and sufficient service to the Project.
+C. The District is capable of providing economical and sufficient service to the projects.

-D. The area to be included in the proposed District does have, and will have, the financial ability to discharge the proposed indebtedness on a reasonable basis.
+D. The area to be included in the District does have, and will have, the financial ability to discharge indebtedness on a reasonable basis.

 E. Adequate service is not, and will not be, available to the area through the County or other existing municipal or quasi-municipal corporations, including existing special districts, within a reasonable time and on a comparable basis.

-F. The facility and service standards of the proposed District are compatible with the facility and service standards of the County.
+F. The facility and service standards of the District are compatible with the facility and service standards of the County.

 G. The proposal is in substantial compliance with the with applicable elements of the El Paso County Master Plan, including but not limited to Your El Paso Master Plan (2021), the El Paso County Water Master Plan (2018), the El Paso County Parks Master Plan (2013), the El Paso County Major Transportation Corridors Plan, and with these Special District Policies.

-H. The creation of the proposed District is in the best interests of the area proposed to be served.
+H. The District is in the best interests of the area to be served.

+EXHIBIT A-1

+VICINITY MAP

+EXHIBIT A-2

+BOUNDARY MAP

-EXHIBIT A
+EXHIBIT A-3

-MAPS AND LEGAL DESCRIPTIONS
+INFRASTRUCTURE MAPS

+EXHIBIT A-4

+EXTRATERRITORIAL SERVICE AREA MAPS

 EXHIBIT B